krasimir/riew/README.md

 The result here is `{ name: 'Martin' }`.

-_(There is a React extension bundled within the library so if you use React you'll probably never call `mount`, `update` or `unmount` manually.
-This is done by using React hooks internally.)_
+_(There is a [React extension](https://github.com/krasimir/riew#react) bundled within the library so if you use React you'll probably never call `mount`, `update` or `unmount` manually.
+This is done by the library.)_

 ### Application state

-In the original [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) there is no concept of a _state_.
+In the original [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) paper there is no concept of a _state_.
 At least not in the same way as we use it in JavaScript today.
 For us _state_ is a value that persist across time.
-It can be accessed and changed but is always available.
+It can be accessed, changed and it is always available.
 The channels can keep values but they are consumed at some point.
-Or in other words taken and don't exists as such on the channels anymore.
+Or in other words taken and don't exists as such in the channels anymore.

 Riew brings the idea of a state by defining a value that is outside the channels.
 It can be however accessed and modified by using channels.
-Imagine the state as a black box with two channels - one for reading and one for writing.
-Riew extends this idea and allows the definition of many read channels called _selectors_ and many write channels called _mutators_.
-Let's see the following example:
+Imagine the state as a black box with _value_ and two channels - one for reading and one for writing.
+Riew extends this idea by allowing the definition of many read channels called _selectors_ and many write channels called _mutators_.
+Let's see an example:

 ```js
 // A state which value is an empty array.